Ombosoft/paint-match/docs/PrivacyPolicy.md

 **1. Information We Collect**

-While using our Game, we employ the use of third-party services that collect information used to help us understand how our Game is being used and improve its quality.
+While using our Game, we employ the use of third-party services that collect information used to help us understand how our Game is being used and improve its quality, as well as to understand performance of marketing.
 This collected information is anonymized and does not personally identify you.

 *Usage Data:*